 Because if you weren’t a child of the 70’s, and don’t have the benefit of looking back through the distorted lens of nostalgia; then you see a very different David Bowie.
 You see an odd-looking man who, in a 40-year recording career, manged to make five-or-six decent songs.
 A man whose most memorable performance in recent years has been to get hit in the eye with a lollipop.

 Bowie has always been about style over substance.
 His first job was in advertising; he realised early doors that to market himself he needed a gimmick.
 Releasing a novelty song about a laughing gnome didn’t work, but dressing as a transvestite Ronald McDonald proved to be just the ticket.

-And behind Bowie’s costumes and zany characters; there was a void.
-There was nothing there.
+And behind Bowie’s costumes and zany characters; there was a void – there was nothing there.
 It was all just an act; a series of fictional characters.
 No underlying message or genuine emotion.
 Just a pompous theatrical performance.

 The interviews with Bowie, especially those during the 1970’s, are excruciatingly dull.
-They pull back the curtain to reveal the dreary middle-class bloke who hides behind the wacky stage persona – a man called David Jones.
+They pull back the curtains to reveal the dreary middle-class bloke who hides behind the wacky stage persona – a man called David Jones.
 But if you close your eyes while listening, it could easily be David Brent.

 Here are a few of Bowie’s memorable zingers from over the years:

 “I’m pretty good with collaborative thinking.
 I work well with other people.”